unisport/react-on-boarding/README.md

     }
 }
 ```
-A simple example of a Container that has state and imports a Component to display the data
+An example of a Container that has state and imports a Component to display the data

 **Example**
 ```javascript